Interoperability Demonstration Policy

 4.1.
 Press release.
 OASIS will issue a press release in support of the event that will feature the names of all OASIS members participating in the Interop.
 Foundational- and Sponsor-level members may provide executive quotes for the press release.
 Organizations participating in the Interop may issue their own corporate press releases, provided they notify OASIS staff in advance and adhere to the OASIS Media Relations Guidelines.

 4.2.
 Collateral.
 OASIS will produce a promotional flyer describing the Interop that will be distributed onsite.
 Flyers for Interop Demos and Showcases will feature information on each Interop Participant.
 Each organization participating in the Interop may also distribute additional collateral onsite.
-Limits on collateral may be set if space is restricted.
+OASIS Management may set limits on collateral if space is restricted.

 4.3.
 Signage.
 All signage used onsite will be produced by OASIS staff.